 Our role is significantly different from other staff.
 We are members of a professional body, the NZAC (New Zealand Association of Counsellors).
 Training is required in an approved degree course.
-Most counsellors have a bachelor-level degree, but many now have Master's degrees.
+Most counsellors have a bachelor-level degree / Masters degree.

 The NZAC places a high value on confidentiality.
 One reason for this is that young people usually recover from their problems and it is important that no outmoded information goes with them as they mature.
 The requirement to maintain confidentiality is written into the NZAC Code of Ethics and can be the subject of a complaint if it is not observed.